atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 photons_{minted} = atones_{burned} \times conversion\_rate
 ```

+However, if `conversion_rate` is 0, i.e. the maximum supply of PHOTON has been
+reached, `MsgBurn` should fail to avoid burning ATONE without PHOTON in return.

 ### `TxFeeChecker` implementation

 The [`TxFeeChecker`] is a function definition that is part of the ante handler
 `auth/ante.DeductFeeDecorator`.
 When this ante handler is invoked, it calls the
-`TxFeeChecker` to ensure the fee provided in the tx is enough.
+`TxFeeChecker` to ensure that the fee specified in the tx is sufficient.

 Currently, AtomOne uses the default `TxFeeChecker` (namely
 [`checkTxFeeWithValidatorMinGasPrices`]), so the photon module must provide an